 Local healthy food, avoided waste food

-The County San Diego Department of Public Works partnered with the Ramona Unified School District to create a pilot program to reduce wasted food.
+The County of San Diego Department of Public Works partnered with the Ramona Unified School District to create a pilot program to reduce wasted food.
 As a result, the school district prepares an inventory to avoid surplus meals.
 Students can share untouched food such as apples, carrots, milk or juice with their classmates at a Share Table.
 Leftovers from the Share Table are used for compost, to help grow more vegetables in the school garden.
 In 2018, the school district prevented 16,337 pounds of food matter from entering the landfill.
-Visit DPW’s website to learn more about how you can prevent wasted food or sign up for a free composting workshop.
+Visit the Department of Public Work's website to learn more about how you can prevent wasted food or sign up for a free composting workshop.